MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/configure-azure-ad-authentication-for-sql-vm.md

 ## Grant permissions

-The managed identity you choose to facilitate authentication between SQL Server and Microsoft Entra ID has to have the following three Microsoft Graph application permissions (app roles): `User.ReadALL`, `GroupMember.Read.All`, and `Application.Read.All`.
+The managed identity you choose to facilitate authentication between SQL Server and Microsoft Entra ID has to have the following three Microsoft Graph application permissions (app roles): `User.Read.ALL`, `GroupMember.Read.All`, and `Application.Read.All`.

 Alternatively, adding the managed identity to the **Microsoft Entra Directory Readers role** grants sufficient permissions.
 Another way to assign the **Directory Readers** role to a managed identity is to assign the **Directory Readers role** to a group in Microsoft Entra ID.
 The group owners can then add the Virtual Machine managed identity as a member of this group.
 This minimizes involving Microsoft Entra Global administrators and delegates the responsibility to the group owners.